Who Should Read This Book

 Part 1: The Cognitive Revolution

-The first part of the book, titled The Cognitive Revolution, is arguably the most fascinating of the lot.
+The first part of the book, titled The Cognitive Revolution, is arguably the most fascinating.
 It describes how an average animal living in the African Savannah around 70,000 years ago underwent a revolution that allowed them to form religion, commerce, and social structures.

 Yuval Harari recounts in marvellous lucidity the changes that occurred in this era.
 These changes involved our ability to communicate much information about ourselves, our groups, and our environment.
 Not only that, but it also allowed us to form abstract social constructs such as tribes, nations, and corporations.

 The cognitive revolution, as these changes were labelled, was necessary for human beings to work and cooperate in large groups.
 As per the author’s views, this collaboration on the largest scale drove humans to become the sole masters of the planet.

 Part 2: The Agricultural Revolution